 But, as the old saying goes, why choose cotton when you can have silk?
 It’s a little known fact that Scotland is home to a talented network of small-scale chocolatiers that would make Willy Wonka envious!
 So maybe it’s time to ditch the run-of-the-mill options and visit some of the artisans along Scotland’s Chocolate Trail for some real indulgence?

 Here are just a few highlights to tantalise those taste buds:

 Cocoa Mountain Café & Chocolaterie, Durness

 Stunningly situated in Balnakeil Bay, not far off the NC500 in the heart of the North West Highlands Geopark, Cocoa Mountain has to take top prize for most scenic chocolaterie.
 They produce delicious truffles and chocolates and you can also enjoy an excellent hot chocolate or Mountain Mocha fair trade coffee.
 You’ll find them in Balnakiel Craft Village alongside a number of craftspeople and artists, making a visit here doubly worthwhile.

 Chocolates of Glenshiel, Wester Ross

-Linking into Scotland’s Year of Young People 2018 and recently featured on the BBC website, 18-year-old Finlay MacDonald is one of Scotland’s youngest chocolatiers.
-From his Chocolates of Glenshiel kitchen, he produces a range of sumptuous chocolates available online, which are flavoured with Talisker whisky, Misty Isle gin and sea salt – all from the nearby Isle of Skye, and heather honey and raspberries from Blairgowrie.
+Finlay MacDonald is one of Scotland’s youngest chocolatiers and established Chocolates of Glenshiel in 2016.
+From his Highland kitchen on the stunning shores of Loch Duich, he produces a range of sumptuous chocolates available online, which are flavoured with Talisker whisky, Misty Isle gin and sea salt – all from the nearby Isle of Skye, heather honey and raspberries from Blairgowrie and marmalade from Dundee.

 Cocoa Ooze, Aberdeen